aijana2904/aijana2904/README.md

 - 👀 I’m interested in traveling the World
 - 🌱 I’m currently learning Java coding
 - 💞️ I’m looking to collaborate on Java projects :))))
-- 📫 How to reach me abdyldaevaaijana@yahoo.com/WA 7735019010

 <!---